Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Popular luxury hotel brands such as The Ritz Carlton, Hyatt, Hilton, St. Regis, and Mandarin Oriental all are readily available in cities in Japan.
 If you are a points traveler, luxury traveler, or have award status with a particular brand of hotel staying in a luxury hotel is definitely a treat.
 We stayed at the Prince Sakura Tower Autograph Collection in Tokyo (a Marriott property) and were very impressed with the style of the hotel, the spacious rooms, location/proximity to a nearby station, and the staff.

-A ryokan is a traditional Japanese inn that could also be classified to some as a boutique hotel.
+A ryokan is a traditional Japanese inn that could also be classified as a boutique hotel.
 It typically has a Japanese-style room with tatami mat flooring and futons that are laid out at night by hotel staff.
 If you’ve never stayed in a ryokan style room it’s definitely a Japan bucket list item you should consider checking off!

 We’ve received amazing customer service at every hotel we’ve stayed at in Japan, but the service at the ryokan we’ve stayed in was simply impeccable.
 When you do stay at a traditional ryokan, see if you can add on a kaiseki meal too. 😉 Our favorite ryokan accommodations have been Nishimuraya Hotel Shogetsutei and Nishimuraya Honkan.